Krognol/discord-cr/README.md

 # Note that the "Bot " part is very important
 client = Discord::Client.new("regular token", "Bot token")
-client.botLogin # Requires no arguments
+client.api.botLogin # Requires no arguments
-# alternatively you can use
+# Alternatively you can use
-# client.emailLogin("your email here", "your l33t p4ssword here")
+# client.api.emailLogin("your email here", "your l33t p4ssword here")

-# register an event
+# Register an event
 client.on_message_create do |message|
-  puts message.content
+  if message.starts_with?("prefix")
-end
+    client.api.sendMessage("Whatever you wanna send, cool beans") end end

 client.connect
-# better documentation will come later 👌
+# Better documentation will come later 👌
 ```

 ## Development